qwbarch/captcha-haskell/docs/src/main/paradox/index.md

 ## Overview

-captcha-haskell is an opinionated package for integrating a variety of captcha solving service.
+captcha-haskell is an opinionated package for integrating a variety of captcha solving services.
 This package heavily uses the [lens](https://hackage.haskell.org/package/lens) package as shown in the examples.
 An mtl-style typeclass is provided, allowing you to use your own monad transformer stack.